lsst/rtn-037/index.rst

 4. **Plotting**.
 The plotting architectural element creates a visualization object that can be used directly in a dashboard, displayed in a jupyter notebook, or written to disk as a `pdf`, `png`, or `jpeg` file.
    Examples include an instance of ``bokeh.models.Plot``, ``bokeh.modules.Figure``.

-Different figure generation functions may share some of these elements with other such functions.
+A figure may sometimes include multiple collection, munging, or computation components, if multiple sets of data will overplotted on the same figure.

-For example, different visualizations of the same data are likely to use the same collection code.
+Different figure generators may share some of these elements with other such functions.
-Other figure generation functions may be completely independent of each other, and share no code at all: there is no expectation, for example, that each visualization be a subclass of the same superclass, or that the components used by any given visualization derive from a common superclass of components of other figure generation functions.
+For example, different visualizations of the same data are likely to use the same collection code. there is no expectation, for example, that each visualization be a subclass of the same superclass, or that the components used by any given visualization derive from a common superclass of components of other figure generation functions.
 This design permits but does not require such code reuse.

 Simulation generators